 The lower eyelids can develop excess skin over the years, and the fat that normally cushions our eyes, can become more obvious.
 This leads to swelling of the lower eyelids and a more tired appearance.
-The procedure is done under local anaesthetic and can have dramatic results.
+The procedure is done under local anaesthetic (with or without sedation) and can have excellent results.
 The fat is either removed or repositioned depending on Dr Hussain's evaluation.

 Ptosis (or blepharoptosis) is the medical term for a droopy upper eyelid.
 This can occur for many reasons including from birth, trauma, nerve or muscle disease or simply ageing.
 The operation to lift the eyelid is performed under local anaesthetic so that your appearance can be judged during the operation for a better result.